-(5) Why is the distinction between the motor and urban transportation classifications important?
+(6) Why is the distinction between the motor and urban transportation classifications important?
 These tax classifications have different tax rates and it is important to segregate the gross income of each activity.
-Persons engaged in the business of motor transportation have their gross income taxed under the motor transportation PUT classification.
-Persons engaged in the business of urban transportation have their gross income taxed under the urban transportation PUT classification.
-Persons engaged in both urban and motor transportation have their gross income taxed under the motor transportation classification, unless the revenue is segregated as shown by their records.
+The gross income of persons engaged in the business of motor transportation is taxed under the motor transportation PUT classification.
+The gross income of persons engaged in the business of urban transportation is taxed under the urban transportation PUT classification.
+The gross income of persons engaged in both urban and motor transportation is taxed under the motor transportation classification, unless the revenue is segregated as shown by their records.

 • Adjust routes to improve access for citizens using food banks and senior citizen services; or